Hsiau-wei/HiddenWheelView/README.md

 ## Changelog

+- 2.0.0 (May 09, 2019)
+  - Rewrite all code with Kotlin
+  - Add showing and hiding animation effects
+  - Fix vibrating when the view is just displayed
 - 1.0.1 (Dec 01, 2018)
   - Fix item list not filling the view when setting `android:layout_height` to `match_parent`
 - 1.0.0 (Dec 01, 2018)